Jordan Schnitzer Museum of Art WSU

 Olson’s design concept of a mirrored crimson cube rewards viewers with an ever-changing landscape with which to view themselves and the world around them.
 Life mirrors art, and in this case the building itself is a mirror for the campus as well as a hint of the treasures inside.

 The museum is located in the Crimson Cube (on Wilson Road across from Martin Stadium and the CUB) on the WSU Pullman campus.
-The hours of our six galleries are Tuesday – Saturday, 10 a.m. – 4 p.m., closed Sunday and Monday.
 For more information please contact the museum at 509-335-1910.
-The Collections and Learning Gallery of the Jordan Schnitzer Museum of Art WSU is located on Wilson Road across from Martin Stadium in the Fine Arts Center on the WSU Pullman campus.
-The Collections and Learning Gallery hours are Tuesday – Saturday, noon – 4 p.m., closed Sunday and Monday.
+The Collection Study Center of the Jordan Schnitzer Museum of Art WSU is located on Wilson Road across from Martin Stadium in the Fine Arts Center on the WSU Pullman campus.
+Access to the Collection Study Center is available by appointment only with the Collection Manager found on our Meet the Staff page.

 Parking: For information on parking and to obtain a parking permit please contact parking services at (509) 335-PARK.
 You can also view the campus parking map for parking locations.

-The Jordan Schnitzer Museum of Art WSU, with its Collections & Learning Gallery and downtown space, is actively engaged and connected with students, faculty, staff and the larger community by using innovative, creative and intellectually stimulating exhibitions, programs and events.
+The Jordan Schnitzer Museum of Art WSU and Collection Study Center are actively engaged and connected with students, faculty, staff and the larger community by using innovative, creative and intellectually stimulating exhibitions, programs and events.
 The museum intentionally fosters an environment that demonstrates the transformational power of the arts across academic units, the local community, K-12, state and the nation.

 The Jordan Schnitzer Museum of Art at Washington State University serves as the intellectual center for the visual arts, combining academic needs with community connections, to enliven, educate and transform the lives of WSU students, faculty and staff, while offering enriching encounters of regional and national artists to the Inland NW.